ossf/scorecard-action/README.md

 To install the Scorecards GitHub Action, you need to:

-1) Authenticate by creating a PAT token and saving the token value as a repository secret (new Scorecards users only)
+1) Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret;

-2) Set up the workflow via the GitHub UI
+    (Note: current Scorecards users can reuse their existing PAT for the repository secret.)

-If you've already used Scorecards manually in the past, you do not need to create a new PAT token or repository secret and can jump to [Workflow Setup](workflow-setup).
+3) Set up the workflow via the GitHub UI

 ### Authentication
-1. [Create a PAT token](https://github.com/settings/tokens/new) with the following read permissions:
+1. [Create a Personal Access Token](https://github.com/settings/tokens/new) with the following read permissions:
     - Note: `Read-only token for OSSF Scorecard Action`
     - Expiration: `No expiration`
     - Scopes: